-Associate dean focuses on celebrating differences, cultivating community
+Quentin Tyler, associate dean for diversity, equity and inclusion, focuses on celebrating differences, cultivating community.

 Two years later, to further secure the Office of Diversity, Equity and Inclusion’s (ODEI) reach across the college, Quentin Tyler was hired as the associate dean for diversity, equity and inclusion.
 His addition expanded ODEI’s scope and support for learning and development opportunities for students, faculty and staff.